alyssabird/etheal-contracts/audit/sales-process.md

 		The name of the function may confuse one.
 		The function itself doesn't transfer any tokens.
-		It is worth to consider to adjust the name, e.g. addTokenToBalance().
+		It is worth considering adjusting the name, e.g. addTokenToBalance().

   - **getBonus**